OWASP/owasp-summit-2017/Working-Sessions/Mobile-Security/MSTG.md

 <img src="https://media.githubusercontent.com/media/OWASP/owasp-mstg/master/Document/Images/titlepage-small.jpg" width="250px" align="right"/>

-During the last few months the Mobile Security Testing Guide has made huge steps forward and several parts of the MSTG have now already a draft version.
-Please have a look at the [GitBook](https://b-mueller.gitbooks.io/owasp-mobile-security-testing-guide/content/) and the [GitHub repo](https://github.com/OWASP/owasp-mstg).
-As we want to push things forward in order to have a first draft of the Mobile Security Testing Guide (MSTG) at the end of Q2, Bernhard and Sven will be holding a mobile security workshop during the OWASP Summit.
+During the last few months the Mobile Security Testing Guide has made [a lot of progress](https://github.com/OWASP/owasp-mstg).
+As we want to push things forward in order to have a first draft of the Mobile Security Testing Guide (MSTG) at the end of Q2, Bernhard and Sven are organizing a working session at the OWASP Summit.

 ## Workshop Goals

 Our ambitious goal is to complete the mobile security testing guide.
 To achieve this, we'll need to *at least* close the 126 "missing content" tickets listed on the [project dashboard](https://github.com/OWASP/owasp-mstg/projects/1) and produce an estimated 200 book-sized pages of content.
 This sounds like a lot - however, if we can gather 10 people for this working session, this amounts to 4 pages of content per person/day which is achievable.

-On top of completing the content, we want to apply a basic level of proof-reading, review and editing to get the guide into Beta-stage.
+On top of completing the content, we want to apply a basic level of proof-reading, review and editing to get the guide ready for beta release.

-## Key Tasks
+## Tasks

 The main tasks of the five days workshop are:

-- Writing original content, such as describing testing processes and writing test cases.
+- Write original content, such as describing testing processes and writing test cases.
 * Proofreading and technical editing to improve the overall quality of the MSTG.

-Work will be split between working groups based on mobile OS and topic (see below).

 ## High-Level Topics

 Participants may join working groups organized along the main topics covered in the guide.
-The key areas in the Mobile Testing Guide are:
+Work will be split between working groups based on mobile OS and topic as listed below.

 ### Mobile Operating Systems